by Jerry W. Thomas

-As creative executions are developed against the strategy, each execution should be pretested among members of the target audience (pretesting refers to testing advertising before it is aired, and/or before final production.
+- As creative executions are developed against the strategy, each execution should be pretested among members of the target audience. (“Pretesting” refers to testing advertising before it is aired and/ or before final production.
 When the term “testing” is used in this article, it is a shorthand term for “pretesting.”)
-The greater the number of executions pretested, the more likely it is that great advertising will emerge.
+The greater the number of executions tested, the more likely it is that great advertising will emerge.
 Testing the creative provides a reliable feedback loop that helps agency and client alike become smarter over time.
 Once a conceptual family of commercials is identified as the optimal campaign of the future, then the campaign should be locked down.
-Long-term continuity of advertising message is essential to maximizing effectiveness.
+Long-term continuity of an advertising message is essential to maximizing effectiveness.

-Use the same pretesting system consistently.
-There is no perfect advertising pretesting system.
+- Use the same testing system consistently.
+There is no perfect advertising testing system.
 Some are better than others, but any system will help improve your advertising.
-The secret is to use one system over and over, so that everyone (client, agency, and researchers) learns how to interpret the pretesting results for the category and the specific brand.
+The secret is to use one system over and over, so that everyone (client, agency, and researchers) learns how to interpret the testing results for the category and the specific brand.

-Build your own “action standards” over time.
+- Build your own “action standards” over time.
 As you test every execution, you will begin to learn what works and what doesn’t work.
-Think of the pretesting company’s norms as very crude, rough indicators to help you get started with a testing program.
+Think of the testing company’s norms as very crude, rough indicators to help you get started with a testing program.
 But, as quickly as possible, develop your own norms for your category and your brand (yes, all of the advertising effectiveness measures vary by product category and brand).
-What you are searching for, long-term, are not norms, but action standards (that is, the knowledge that certain advertising testing scores will translate into actual sales increases).
+Long-term, what you are searching for are not norms, but action standards (that is, the knowledge that certain advertising testing scores will translate into actual sales increases).

-Use the pretesting results as a guide, as an indicator, but do not become a slave to the mathematical model.
+- Use the testing results as a guide or as an indicator, but do not become a slave to the mathematical model.
 Read all of the open-ended questions carefully.
 Make sure you really understand the underlying reasons.
 Base your decisions on this comprehensive assessment of the results, and leave yourself some wiggle room.
-No model or system can anticipate every marketing situation, or give a 100% perfect solution every time.
+No model or system can anticipate every marketing situation or give a 100% perfect solution every time.
 Informed human judgment remains important.

 The Power of Advertising